Melissa Conrad Stöppler, MD

 Why do corns and calluses develop?

 Hyperkeratosis simply means thickening of the skin.
 This thickening occurs as a natural defense mechanism that strengthens the skin in areas of friction or excessive pressure.
 Abnormal anatomy of the feet, such as hammer toe or other toe deformities, can lead to corn or callus formation as can bony prominences in the feet.
-Footwear that is too tight or that exerts friction at specific points can also cause skin thickening that leads to corns and calluses.
+Footwear that is too short or too tight or that exerts friction at specific points can also cause skin thickening that leads to corns and calluses.
 Abnormalities in gait or movement that result in increased pressure to specific areas can also be the cause.

 What are risk factors for corns and calluses?